 The Company earns revenue from research and development collaboration and contract services, licensing fees, milestone and royalty payments.
 In arrangements with multiple deliverables, the delivered item or items is considered a separate unit of accounting if: (1) the delivered item has value to the customer on a standalone basis; and (2) if the arrangement includes a general right of return relative to the delivered item, delivery or performance of the undelivered item is considered probably and substantially in the Company's control.
 If the elements of the arrangement do not meet both of the criteria above, they are recognized as a single unit of accounting.
 If the elements do meet the criteria above, arrangement consideration is allocated to the separate units of accounting based on their relative selling price.
 Non-refundable payments received under collaborative research and development agreements are recorded as revenue as services are performed and related expenditures are incurred.
-Non-refundable upfront license fees from collaborative licensing and development arrangements with third parties and the term over which the underlying benefit is being conferred.
+Non-refundable upfront license fees from collaborative licensing and development arrangements are recognized as the Company fulfills its obligations related to the various elements within the agreements, in accordance with the contractual arrangements with third parties and the term over which the underlying benefit is being conferred.
 If non-refundable license fees have values to the customer on a standalone basis, separate from the undelivered performance obligations, they are recognized upon delivery.
 To date, the Company has not recognized any non-refundable license fees upon delivery.